DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 # Motivation

-This post was borne out of my frustrations of repeatedly switching between servers with different versions of linux installed while not having root permissions and needing to develop.
+This post was borne out of my frustrations of repeatedly switching between developing on different servers with various versions of linux installed under the constraints of not having root permissions.
 Setting up neovim with all the tools I'm used to was quite tedious.
 My workflow was as follows:

 - Clone Neovim nightly (it consistently has really cool features!), install its deps, build it, and stick the result in `$HOME/usr/bin` and add `$HOME/usr/bin` to my `$PATH`.
-- Intall system dependencies
+- Intall system dependencies such as ripgrep or fd.
 - Install Vim Plug, wget a gist with my vimrc config in it, and finally, `:PlugInstall`.
 - Install all the language servers I needed.
 This was the hard part, as that process differed for each language server.
 Some I grabbed off a github release, others I built manually from source as to get the most up-to-date version.

 This might take me 30 minutes overall, and is both frustrating and tedious to set up and maintain on a large scale.
-My "solution" using `nix` turns this into 20 seconds/3 commands.
+My "solution" using `nix` turns this into 20 seconds on any linux machine with 3 commands.
 Fast and easy:

 ```bash
 git clone https://github.com/DieracDelta/vimconf_talk.git